Hearts Of Joyβ’ Cotons

 Our Story

-Bethia and I are a mother-daughter team, raising these wonderful dogs together!
-We found the breed, after a traumatic event happened, where Bethia’s wonderful little mixed breed dog had been hit by a car and killed.
-I knew how much her dog had helped her, as an emotional support dog, and I really wanted to find her another little dog to fill that role.
+Bethia and I are a mother-daughter team, and began raising these wonderful dogs together!
+We found the breed, after a traumatic event happened, where Bethiaβs wonderful little mixed breed dog had been hit by a car and killed.
+I knew how much her dog had helped her, as an emotional support dog, and I really wanted to find her another little dog to fill that role.Β

 We looked at soooo many breeds, but never could find just the right breed for us, until one day, we found this breed called the Coton De Tulear.

-Neither of us had ever heard of this breed, and the more we read about them, the more we knew that they were the exact breed of dog we were looking for!
-We began talking to breeders in California, and soon came home with our first little puppy, Ivy!
-She has been a joy to own, and is Bethia’s very special doggy friend!
-We have a beautiful black male, Teddy, who is making some gorgeous babies with Ivy – and will be adding 2 sweet new girls to our breeding program this year and next, once they are of age, and pass the health tests – Cloud Monet (Mo) and Primrose!
+Neither of us had ever heard of this breed, and the more we read about them, the more we knew that they were the exact breed of dog we were looking for!Β We began talking to breeders in California, and soon came home with our first little puppy, Ivy!
+She has been a joy to own, and is Bethiaβs very special doggy friend!
+We have a beautiful black male, Teddy, who has made some gorgeous babies with Ivy – many happy puppy and people matches have come from these two.
+But now Ivy is living a happy retired life here on the farm, and our girl Mo (Ivy’s daughter) is giving us some beautiful pups with Teddy -(they are not related).

 The temperament of this breed is pretty incredible!
-We have puppies from each of our litters, who are being used and trained as emotional support dogs, both for their owners and for the local community.
-One is being taken around to local hospitals to visit with patients, and another goes daily to hang at a local gym for children with sensory challenges and disabilities.
+Many of our puppies have gone to homes where they are being used and trained as emotional support dogs, both for their owners and for the local community.
+Some are being taken around to local hospitals to visit with patients, going to hang at a local gym for children with sensory challenges and disabilities, and one is serving in a special program, as a therapy dog for all the children that have to go through our local court system!
 We love this breed, and think that you will too!

-Our family lives on the Central Coast of California, out in the beautiful rural countryside.
-This land has been in our family for generations, and we have been blessed to be able to live here, raising our families together on this big family ranch.
-Grandparents, aunts, uncles, cousins, brothers and sisters all live out here!
-We have a small farm, where we are working to raise/grow most of our food, raising Dexter cattle, sheep, goats, rabbits, chickens, pigs and one duck, and have done homeschool all the way with our 4 daughters.
-We have one daughter in college, one in high school, and two in jr. high.
-We are working and learning to raise all of our critters in a holistic way, using the wonderful things that God created to keep them healthy and strong!
+Our family lives on the Central Coast of California, out in the beautiful rural countryside.Β This land has been in our family for generations, and we have been blessed to be able to live here, raising our families together on this big family ranch.
+Grandparents, aunts, uncles, cousins, brothers and sisters all live out here!Β My husband, Douglas and I have a small farm, where we are working to raise/grow most of our food, raising cattle, dairy sheep, rabbits, chickens and pigs, and have done homeschool all the way with our 4 daughters.
+Our eldest daughter just recently graduated college and got married, Bethia (our second) is currently away in bible school and the younger two are in high school.Β We are working and learning to raise all of our critters in a holistic way, using the wonderful things that God created to keep them healthy and strong!

 Contact